 Bessemer Process enables the mass production of steel.
 It fueled the rapid growth of construction, transportation, and manufacturing industries.
-The availability of affordable steel played a pivotal role in the construction of bridges, railways, skyscrapers, and machinery, transforming the face of modern civilization.
+The availability of affordable steel played a major role in the construction of bridges, railways, skyscrapers, and machinery, transforming the face of modern civilization.

 Development of the Bessemer Process